Introduction and Inspirations

 print foo = 20; // 20

-The second one is that it's completely possible to assign a value to more than one variable at once in the same assignment expression:
+- The second one, which is a direct consequence of the first one, is that it is completely possible to assign a value to more than one variable at once in the same assignment expression:

 let x = 20;